 Your local biologist will review your pre-application; you may be required to attend a pre-application scoping meeting prior to the final application deadline on November 15.

-*If you are a returning Clean Boats, Clean Waters, Healthy Lakes & Rivers, or Lake Monitoring & Protection Network applicant, you are not required to submit a pre-proposal.
+*If you are a returning Clean Boats, Clean Waters, Healthy Lakes & Rivers, or Lake Monitoring & Protection Network applicant, you are not required to submit a pre-application.